JetBrains/guide/site/webstorm/tips/avoid-property-mixup/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Need to add `.length` and `.size` properties to some objects in your code?
-  WebStorm

-  won’t let you mix those properties up.
+WebStorm won’t let you mix those properties up.
----